Tyler Cheese

-Tyler Cheese (born November 13, 1996) is an American professional basketball player for KB Bora of the Kosovo Basketball Superleague.
+Tyler Cheese (born November 13, 1996) is an American professional basketball player for Panteras de Aguascalientes of the Liga Nacional de Baloncesto Profesional (LNBP).
+He played college basketball for Florida SouthWestern and Akron.

 High school career

 Cheese played three years at Albany High School and led the team to the Class AAAA state tournament as a junior.
 He transferred to Combine Academy in North Carolina.
 As a senior, Cheese averaged 17.3 points, 6.6 rebounds, and 5.2 assists per game while shooting 41 percent from behind the three-point arc, earning All-State recognition.
 In April 2016, he signed with Florida SouthWestern over Florida and Chipola.

 College career

 In his freshman season at Florida SouthWestern State College, Cheese averaged 10.6 points, 3.5 rebounds and two assists per game, earning Second Team All-Suncoast Conference honors.
 As a sophomore, he averaged 15.1 points, a team-high 6.6 assists and 5.3 rebounds per game and was named to the First Team All-Suncoast.
 Cheese scored a career-high 40 points against IMG Academy and recorded the first two triple-doubles in program history.
 He continued his career at NCAA Division I program Akron.
 On February 23, 2019, Cheese scored a junior season-high 27 points in a 70–58 win over Miami (Ohio).
 He averaged 11.1 points, 4.9 rebounds and 2.5 assists per game as a junior.
 On February 27, 2020, Cheese received a one-game suspension for bumping into an official in a game against Bowling Green.
 In his senior season, he averaged 15.7 points, 4.8 rebounds and 3.4 assists per game and earned Second Team All-Mid-American Conference honors.